 Lieu d’Europe is a place of learning and exchanging ideas and there’s a lot that they have to offer European citizens and anyone else that visits, especially kids learning about the larger world.

 Visitors are encouraged to engage in activities that stimulate their minds and lead to sharing ideas.
 Debates on matters affecting Europe are also welcome.
 Cultural events, film shows, and topics related to Europe are also debated and discussed here.

 They also strive to teach and explain the values of peace between nations, suffrage and democracy, personal liberty, civic duty, and human rights.
-This brilliant learning institution is open to all from local families, students and tourists.
+This brilliant learning institution is open to all local families, students, and tourists.
 The fastest route to Lieu d’Europe is via All. de la Robertsau takes only 13 minutes, even in heavy traffic.

 See Related: Best Travel Makeup Kits

 Address: 29 Bd de la Victoire, 67000 Strasbourg, France

 The Neo-renaissance building that the Strasbourg Zoological Museum built between 1890-93 and is run under the administration of the University of Strasbourg and is an enthralling spot to explore.